How to Drain Your Water Heater: A Step-by-Step Guide

-Tank water heaters are a reliable way to provide a fast supply of hot water for your home.
+Tank water heaters are a dependable way to secure a fast supply of hot water for your home.
 The addition of a storage tank ensures some hot water is readily available.
-But over time, foreign substances can accumulate inside the storage tank.
-This could be sediment or mineral buildup getting in from the main water line or an opening in the pipes.
-Whatever the culprit is, this buildup can lower the efficiency of water heaters.
-In severe cases it can plug up drainage and may even result in premature failure.
+But over time, foreign substances may accumulate in the storage tank.
+This could be sediment or mineral buildup originating from the main water line or a flaw in the pipes.
+Whatever the culprit is, this buildup could reduce the efficiency of water heaters.
+In severe cases it can plug up drainage and may even lead to premature failure.

 Fortunately, draining your water heater and clearing out sediment buildup is a relatively straightforward task.
-An experienced plumber in Longmont can handle the process, but you can also drain the tank yourself if you know what you’re doing.
+An experienced plumber in the U.S. can handle the process, but you can also drain the tank on your own if you know what you’re doing.
 Whatever you choose, draining the tank now can help minimize the risk you’ll need premature water heater replacement.

 Before You Begin…

-Before you start draining the tank, you’ll need to shut off the cold water supply.
+Before you start draining the tank, you’ll want to shut off the cold water supply.
 The supply valve connects your water heater with the main water line.
-Unless you have access to a well (and you may need to drain the tank more often if you do), the water main delivers all the potable water your home uses.
-Keeping the valve sealed will stop more water from flowing into the tank, allowing you to completely empty it.
+Unless you have access to a well (and you might need to drain the tank more often if you do), the water main delivers all the potable water your home uses.
+Keeping the valve closed will stop more water from entering the tank, allowing you to completely empty it.

-You’ll also want to fetch a rubber hose, like one you would use for yard work.
+You’ll also want to fetch a rubber hose, like one you can use for yard work.
 The hose allows you to safely drain the water heater tank without spilling water all over your garage, utility closet, attic or wherever the water heater is stored.
-Make sure you put the other end of the hose far away from your home to keep the water from seeping back inside.
+Make sure you place the other end of the hose far away from your home to keep the water from flowing back inside.

-Finally, a screwdriver will help you loosen stubborn screws or valves.
-You shouldn’t need any more tools than this unless you discover a problem with the water heater or nearby piping.
-At that point, it might be best to contact a certified plumber in Longmont.
+Finally, a screwdriver can help you loosen tight screws or valves.
+You shouldn’t need any more tools than this unless you discover a problem with the water heater or adjacent piping.
+At that point, it may be best to call a certified plumber in the U.S..

 Step 1: Shut Off the Water Heater

 After you’ve cut off the water supply, you can shut off the water heater itself.
-This will be on the thermostat for natural gas water heaters or with a breaker switch for electric models.
-The pilot setting on gas water heaters can remain on during flushing, but electric models must be completely off.
+This should be on the thermostat for natural gas water heaters or with a breaker switch for electric models.
+The pilot setting on gas water heaters can continue to stay on during flushing, but electric models need to be completely off.
 This is due to the heating elements electric water heaters use, which remain submerged.
-In an empty tank, they can quickly overheat.
-You should also find the model’s manual, as some water heaters have to be completely full before the heating elements are turned on.
+In a drained tank, they can quickly overheat.
+You should also review the model’s manual, as some water heaters need to be completely full before the heating elements are started.

-Even after you’ve shut off the water heater, you’ll need to wait for the water stored in the tank to cool down.
-It can be hours before the water reaches a safe temperature, so it is usually best to leave the rest of the process for the following day.
+Even after you’ve shut off the water heater, you’ll have to wait for the water stored in the tank to cool down.
+It can be hours before the water cools to a safe temperature, so it is often best to leave the remaining steps for the following day.

 Step 2: Connect the Hose to the Water Heater’s Drain Valve

-Tank water heaters possess a drain valve you can use to empty the storage tank.
-Once you’re sure the water supply is disconnected and the water heater itself is off, locate the drain valve.
-Some models might have it covered up.
-Make sure the hose is firmly attached to prevent spilling hot water near you and the water heater.
+Tank water heaters are designed with a drain valve you can use to empty the storage tank.
+Once you’re confident the water supply is disconnected and the water heater itself is off, go ahead and find the drain valve.
+Some models may have it covered up.
+Make sure the hose is securely fastened to prevent spilling hot water near you and the water heater.

 Step 3: Open a Faucet or Other Hot Water Tap

-Your home’s plumbing takes advantage of pressure inside the piping to sustain a consistent flow of water from the main water line to the rest of the house.
-This pressure needs to be relieved before the hot water can actually drain out of the tank.
-By heading to the closest faucet or spigot, you’ll alleviate the pressure inside the piping.
+Your home’s plumbing uses pressure within the piping to deliver a consistent flow of water from the main water line to the rest of the house.
+This pressure needs to be relieved before the hot water can actually flow from the tank.
+By heading to the nearest faucet or spigot, you’ll release the pressure inside the piping.
 All you have to do is open the hot water tap to relieve the pressure before heading back to the water heater.

 Step 4: Release the Drain Valve

 Don’t forget that this water might still have some residual heat.
 Open the drain valve and allow all the water to drain from the tank.
-This should pull sediment buildup out of the tank and away from your home.
+This should carry sediment buildup out of the tank and away from your home.
 But some buildup may be stuck to the inside of the tank.
-Turning the cold water supply back on will help wash away stubborn minerals and other substances from the tank.
+Turning the cold water supply back on will help flush stubborn minerals and other substances from the tank.

-Keep repeating this step until the water appears clear of sediment or minerals.
-If the drain isn’t working because of an obstruction, a trained plumber is likely required.
+Repeat this step until the water looks clear of sediment or minerals.
+If the drain isn’t working because of a clog, a trained plumber is likely required.

 Step 5: Re-Shut the Valve Before Refilling the Water Heater

-If everything proceeds like it’s supposed to, you should be able to clear out most excess sediment stuck inside your water heater.
-Seal up the drain valve, detach the hose and open the water supply to get things flowing again.
+If everything proceeds like it’s supposed to, you should be able to take care of most excess sediment stuck inside your water heater.
+Retighten the drain valve, detach the hose and open the water supply to get things working again.
 As the water heater tank starts to fill, head back to the hot water tap you opened.
 Once cold water starts to flow, you know the pressure is back where it needs to be.

 At this point, you can open the gas valve or flip the breaker switch back on.
-Like we mentioned earlier, don’t forget that certain models might need to be entirely full before the water can be safely heated.
+Like we mentioned before, don’t forget that certain models might need to be totally full before the water can be safely heated.
 Make sure you check your manufacturer’s instructions before starting the process.